-The Weekly Mashup is curated content from the Evolytics staff, bringing you the most interesting news in data and analysis from around the web.
+The Weekly Blog is curated content from the Evolytics staff, bringing you the most interesting news in data and analysis from around the web.
 The Evolytics staff has proven experience and expertise in analytics strategy, tagging implementation, data engineering, and data visualization.

 Mobile will drive 40 percent of this year’s $189.62 billion digital travel sales, according to eMarketer.
 US mobile travel sales for 2017 are up nearly 17% compared to 2016, and desktop travel sales are projected to decline 1.6 percent.